ritchie46/ritchievink.com/content/post/vi_from_scratch.md

 \begin{equation} \mathcal{F(D, \theta)}= D\_{KL}(Q(Z|\theta) || P(Z)) - E\_{Z \sim Q}[\log P(D|Z)] \label{eq:vfe} \end{equation}

-## Single layer
+## Single Bayesian layer
-Just as with the model, we have defined earlier we will approximate all the terms in (eq. $\ref{eq:vfe}$) by sampling $z \sim Q(Z)$.
+Just as with the model we have defined earlier, we will approximate all the terms in (eq. $\ref{eq:vfe}$) by sampling $z \sim Q(Z)$.
 The KL-divergence is not dependent on $D$, and can therefore be computed at the moment of sampling $z$.
 We will use this insight now as we will make a Bayesian neural network layer in pytorch.

 ```python
 class LinearVariational(nn.Module):